-With roughly 250 million cars and light trucks on our nation’s roadways, roadside automobile accidents are a familiar site for most motorists.
-It’s rare to cruise down a busy highway without seeing the tell tale flashing lights of emergency vehicles at the site of a car crash.
-Make shift memorials for victims of fatal automobile accidents dot overpasses and cross walks, and billboards along the highways remind drivers of the costs of drunk and distracted driving.
+With roughly 250 million cars and light trucks on our nation’s roadways, roadside automobile accidents are a familiar sight for most motorists.
+It’s rare to cruise down a busy highway without seeing the tell-tale flashing lights of emergency vehicles at the site of a car crash.
+Makeshift memorials for victims of fatal automobile accidents dot overpasses and cross walks, and billboards along the highways remind drivers of the costs of drunk and distracted driving.

 Unfortunately, no matter how carefully you drive, or how many technological advances have been made in driver safety, one simple fact remains- if you regularly drive an automobile in the United States, it’s likely that you or someone close to you will be involved in an automobile accident during your lifetime.
 Sadly, many of those accidents will leave the involved parties with lasting disabilities.
 A significant number will prove fatal.